How do I get custody if I am not married?

-A paternity proceeding is a legal action to determine whether a man is the father of a child, and to confer the rights and duties associated with that child to the respective parents.
+A paternity proceeding is a legal action to determine whether a man is the father of a child and to confer the rights and duties associated with that child to the respective parents.
+The Mother’s rights are already conferred per the Florida statutes if the parties are unmarried.
+Therefore, many proceedings are started due to either the mother trying to confirm paternity and establish time-sharing and child support or the Father asserting and establishing his parentage and therefore also the Court determining time-sharing and child support.

 While the primary purpose of the proceeding tends to require the father to provide support for his child, the issue of time-sharing and parental responsibility may also be addressed.

-Many people do not understand that you have to affirmatively move forward in the court system in order to asset rights with your child if you are a father in Florida.
+Many people do not understand that you have to affirmatively move forward in the court system in order to assert rights with your child if you are a father in Florida.

 The rights do NOT automatically attach, as many people would believe.
 If you are married to your wife, then yes, you have equal rights to your child.
 BUT,